braid-org/braidjs/readme.md

 # The Braidjs Monorepo

-By versioning our code together, it is easier to interoperate.
+By versioning our code together, it becomes easier to interoperate.

   - Each top-level folder is a project.
 Add yours!
   - Now you can make breaking changes (like a protocol change), without